 On March 29, 2023, the Company amended and restated its commercial agreement with a content provider.
 In conjunction with this agreement, the Company entered into a Subscription Agreement with the content provider, under which the content provider has subscribed to 1,250,000 of the Company's ordinary shares.
-Refer to Note 14 - Commitment and Contingencies for further details.
+These shares were issued on April 25, 2023.
+On May 8, 2023, the Company registered the shares in connection with an S-1 resale registration statement.
+Refer to Note 16 - Commitments and Contingencies for further details.